othermedia/js-handbook/testing.md

 certain level of complexity.
 Helium will set up a `test/` directory when you run `he create`; don't just leave it empty.

-Some types of library are amenable to unit testing--those primarily concerned with data structures, algorithms, general DOM querying and manipulation all fall into this category.
+Some types of library are amenable to unit testing.
+Those primarily concerned with data structures, algorithms, general DOM querying and manipulation all fall into this category.